dhowe/ritajs-v2/README.md

 ## RiScript

 RiScript is a writer-focused scripting language integrated with RiTa.
 It enables simple generative primitives within plain text for dynamic expansion at runtime.
 RiScript primitives can be used as part of any [RiTa grammar](https://rednoise.org/rita/reference/RiTa/grammar/) or executed directly using [RiTa.evaluate()](https://rednoise.org/rita/reference/RiTa/evaluate/).
-For documentation, see [this interactive notebook](https://observablehq.com/@dhowe/riscript).
+For more info, see [this interactive notebook](https://observablehq.com/@dhowe/riscript).

 <br>